goodybest123/ai-application/README.md

 If you never ever heard of Pandas/Numpy/Matplotlib/scikit-learn you probably already can stop reading right here - the Data Science track might be just right to start!

-The notebook won't be evaluated, we even won't see it at all.
 If you want to cheat - we cannot hinder you, but we also can't help you changing tracks after the semester started.
 Be honest to yourself, it's totally fine to start with the basics :)

 That's it with the trivia.
 We did the notebook ourselfes and needed ~30 minutes to solve it, just to give you a rough estimate.
 Enjoy! 😊